Kevin Kiernan (geomorphologist)

+He was involved in various overviews of karst - cave environments of Tasmania, and other states of Australia.

 He was an academic geomorphologist at the University of Tasmania.

+He has written and co-authored about conservation of glacial landforms.

 He was one of the individuals present at the change of the focus of the former South West Tasmania Action Committee that led to the founding of the Tasmanian Wilderness Society in 1976, and was the first director.